Azure/azure-openapi-validator/docs/lro-post-must-not-use-original-url-as-final-state.md

 ## How to fix

-Change to use other options define in [x-ms-long-running-operation-options](https://github.com/Azure/autorest/tree/main/docs/extensions#x-ms-long-running-operation-options)
+Consider using other states defined in [x-ms-long-running-operation-options](https://github.com/Azure/autorest/tree/main/docs/extensions#x-ms-long-running-operation-options)

 ## What's the impact if breaking the rule